Dates, Prices & Details:

 Duration: 4 Days, 3 nights with optional 5th day Full Itinerary here

-Departs: 14 March and 11 September 2021.
+Departs: Two departures: 15 March and 6 September 2022.
 Departure from Cairns Qld.
 Plan to arrive, at the latest, the day before departure.
 Private tours can be arranged anytime from March to end September.
 Depending on Covid-19 restrictions other departures are planned for February 2021 but with different highlights.

-Returns: 17 March or 14 September to Cairns.
+Returns: 18 March and 9 September to Cairns.
 Plan to depart the day after the tour returns unless you take the optional Day 5.

 Note: this conservation experience is run in partnership with local operators FNQ Nature Tours.
 We highly recommend this professional and conservation-minded operator, so even if you can’t join us on this one-off experience, please consider booking a nature or birding trip with them.